 Why bother?
 Your child learns that you really do care about his desires, even if you can't always give him what he wants (so he's less likely to

 feel like he never gets his way, and more likely to cooperate in general.)
 And since these desires will no longer be forbidden fruit after your

 child has a chance to indulge her curiosity and experience them, she's less likely to try them behind your back.

-7. When it's your day to decide what to do, initiate games to build emotional intelligence and bonding.
+8. When it's your day to decide what to do, initiate games for laughter, emotional intelligence and bonding.
 That usually means roughhousing

 in a way that gets your child giggling.
 I know, it sounds like too much energy.
 But it's only for ten minutes, and it will energize you, too.

 - Power ("You can't get away from me!
 Hey, where'd you go?
 You're too fast for me!")